mmoizuddin/Getting-and-Cleaning-Data/CodeBook.md

 # Code Book
 ## Getting-and-Cleaning-Data Course Project

+The script is tested on **Studio R Version 0.98.501 ** .
+Google **Chrome Version 35.0.1916.153 m**  (Windows NT 6.2; WOW64)

-The script attached [run_analysis.R] (https://github.com/mmoizuddin/Getting-and-Cleaning-Data/blob/master/run_analysis.R) does the following tasks
+The script [run_analysis.R] (https://github.com/mmoizuddin/Getting-and-Cleaning-Data/blob/master/run_analysis.R) must be copied in default working directory.
+The script will download the dataset zip file and unzip the file in directory "UCI HAR Dataset/"

-## The dataset includes the following files:
+### The dataset includes the following files:

 - 'README.txt'
 - 'features_info.txt': Shows information about the variables used on the feature vector.